 Further information on Security Controls

-The following provides further details on the example security controls provided in column 2.
-This provides additional detail to that of section 2 and can be used in parallel with it.
+The following provides further informative details or suggestions regarding the example security controls provided in the above table.

-The selection of appropriate security controls and the application of the implementation guidance provided, will depend on a risk assessment and any legal, contractual, regulatory in a specific Intelligent Transport Systems / Automated Driving environment.
+The selection of appropriate security controls and the application of the implementation guidance provided, will depend on the vehicle design as defined by the vehicle type, its risk assessment and any relevant legal, contractual, or regulatory factors.

 Security policies

-Security Controls and the associated implementation guidance and other information specified in ISO/IEC 27002 ISO/SAE 21434] may apply.
-The following guidance may also apply:
+Guidance related to security controls specified in ISO/SAE 21434 may apply.

+The following points may also apply:

 Policies for cybersecurity shall be defined and approved by management and communicated to employees